 If you’re still switching your lights on with a wall switch, then you’re doing it wrong!

-In the past year, I’ve outfitted my whole apartment with smart light bulbs and smart LEDs.
-Well…now that I’ve had a whole year with the technology, I can say with confidence that I will never go back to switching my lights on manually.
+In the past year, I’ve been more interested in a bulbs and smart LEDs.
+Well…now that I’ve had a whole year with the technology, I can say with confidence that I will never go back to switching my lights on manually. and have outfitted my whole apartment with

-Up until last week, I strictly utilized LIFX for my smart light needs.
-I’ve reviewed their LED and bulbs on Youtube.
-So it’s safe to assume that I was on the LIFX bandwagon, well, that might change with the latest smart light I’ve received!
+Up until last week, I strictly utilized t needs.
+I’ve reviewed their and LED strip for my LED and bulbs on Youtube.
+So it’s safe to assume that I was on the LIFX bandwagon, well, that might change with the latest I’ve received!
+Since I am a fanatic, I’m excited for this WiZ review.

 Last week I was contacted by WiZ, a French-Asian smart lighting company that is in the midst of expanding to the North American market.
 WiZ personally asked me to review a set of their smart lights – specifically their A.E26 color bulbs and pair them up against the giants in the industry, so here we go!

-I received a pack of two light bulbs from WiZ.
-These bulbs come fitted with 16 million different colors and 64,000 white variations possible.
+I received a pack of two bulbs from WiZ.
+Each comes fitted with 16 million different colors and 64,000 white variations possible.
 In terms of brightness, you’re looking at 810 lumens.
 Lastly, believe it or not, I was also impressed to receive a remote for the lights.
 While it may seem strange to utilize a remote when you have a smartphone, it does make sense if you have spotty WiFi or if you have a guest who would like to play with the lights.
+However, you also have the option of using voice commands if connected to a like Alexa, Google Assistant, and .

-For just $69.95; you’ll receive these two bulbs and a remote control from WiZ.
+For just $37.00; you’ll receive these four bulbs and a from WiZ.
+Lots of people want to compare vs Wiz vs LIFX.
 For reference, two white/color bulbs from LIFX will run you $99.99.
-If you’re interested in Phillip Hues, then you would be alarmed to hear that just two white bulbs will cost $129.95!
+If you’re interested in bulbs, then you would be alarmed to hear that just two white bulbs will cost $129.95!

-It’s clear that WiZ is vastly more affordable than LIFX or Phillips, but how does it match up in regards to specs?
+It’s clear that WiZ is vastly more affordable than LIFX or , but how does this match up in regards to specs?

 WiZ: 16 million colors, 64,000 whites, 810 lumens